Introduction to my research

 We know that a person’s genes can predispose them to particular diseases.
 However, why do human genetic differences exist at all?
 Natural selection from pathogens is an important selective force maintaining genetic diversity in human populations.
 I use mathematical models and computational simulations of evolution to understand this process.
 Understanding how pathogen selection drives genetic diversity in humans will offer mechanistic insights into functional differences between variants of human genes, and will also teach us new ways that we can combat infectious disease.

 For all of my publications, please see my Publication list.
-For my current projects at the Zeeman Institute, please see our page on Genetic Diversity and Evolution.
+For my current projects at the Zeeman Institute, please see this page.
 Below I describe my major areas of research interest.

 Malaria and human genetics